-- Grapes – get smaller grapes for young children to avoid choking.
+- Grapes – get smaller grapes, or slice them at home, for young children to avoid choking.

 - Pre-Cut Apple Slices

-More fruit ideas include things like dried fruit, smash packs and chocolate covered fruit.
+More fruit ideas include things like dried fruits, smash packs, and chocolate-covered fruit.
 Look up these items:

 - SmashPack Real Fruit Smoothie Squeeze Packs